 Surgery may be used to correct long-term incontinence.
 Blockages may be removed.
 Material such as collagen may be injected to tighten the muscle that controls urine flow.
 If incontinence is bad and not getting better, an artificial muscle controlled by a scrotal pump can be implanted to squeeze the urethra, or a small device called a urethral sling might be implanted to press the urethra against the pubic bone.
 Ask your doctor if these treatments might help you.

 Incontinence products, such as pads worn under your clothing, are available to help keep you active and comfortable.
 Adult briefs and undergarments are bulkier than pads but provide more protection.
 Bed pads or absorbent mattress covers can also be used to protect the bed linens and mattress.

 When choosing incontinence products, keep in mind the checklist below.
-Some of these questions may not be important to you, or you may have others to add.
+Some of these questions might not be important to you, or you might have others to add.

 - Can it be seen under my clothing?

 - Is it disposable?
 Reusable?

 - How does it feel when I move or sit down?

 - Which stores near me carry the products?
 Are they easy to get?